rae83/autocomplete-server/README.md

 `main.py` and `test.py` entirely written by me.  `rnn.py` and `utils.py` is my adaptation of [YuXuan Tay's Keras implementation](https://github.com/yxtay/char-rnn-text-generation) of [Andrej Karpathy's char-rnn](https://github.com/karpathy/char-rnn).
 No need to reinvent the wheel :) .
 I changed a number of the lines of code, text-generation logic, model hyper-paremeters, etc. Happy to explain my decisions in a phone call.
 The `logging.py` file, however, comes directly from YuXuan's repo.

+#### Possible extensions

+**Post-deployment learning:** Training shouldn't just be a one-time activity.
+Instances where a user does not choose any autocomplete suggestions can be recorded and used for further training.
+A separate server could accumulate new complete messages and run batch training on the RNN model, updating the weights of the deployed models periodically.
+Similarly, messages can be added to the trie.
+If trie size and memory becomes an issue, least-recently-used completions or prefixes could be ejected after an amount of time.

 ## Follow-up questions
 ---